NuclearLighthouseStudios/fxdsp-effects/README.md

 The GSM codec code is Copyright by Jutta Degener and Carsten Bormann.

+### Interface

+Not an effect by itself, but a small program that turns the FXDSP into a USB audio and MIDI interface.

+The knobs and the foot switch are turned into midi CC messages.
+True bypass and the LED can also be controlled via midi CC.

+CC numbers and and knob mappings can be adjusted in `config.ini`.

 ### Longlines

 A simple effect which just adds GSM compression to your signal.